hernantz/blog/content/its-the-competition-stupid.md

 >
 > <cite>[To survive, the game of business needs to update its rules][1]</cite>.
 Tim O'Reilly.

+Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one choice.

 Every policy that any organization imposes is an experiment basically.
-If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.
-Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one choice.
-Henseforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best.
+If the organization affects too many people (an entire nation for example), the experiment feels a lot like puting all the eggs in the same basket.

+Henseforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best, specially when considering the unforetold consequences of well [intentioned initiatives][7].
-See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
-Unforetold consequences of well [intentioned initiatives][7].

 The cost of switching to a different provider of public services is too high and sometimes unaffordable for a member of a society.